sonatype/docker-rhel-nexus/help.md

 To stop the nexus container (after it is installed), run:

   atomic stop nexus

-To remove the nexus container (not the image) from your system, run:

-  atomic uninstall nexus

 # LABELS
 The nexus container includes the following LABEL settings: